Esmail-ibraheem/microToken/README.md

 # tiktoken
-Building the Byte-Pair Encoding tokenizer algorithm with an interactive interface using Gradio in just a single file **~200** lines of code.
+Building the Byte-Pair Encoding tokenizer algorithm similar to Karpathy's bpe with an interactive interface using Gradio in just a single file **~200** lines of code.

 ### usage:
 **download the repo**